 2. TRANSPARENCY

-Some festivals claim to treat their filmmakers like royalty.
-Hell, from our experience, we’d just like most festivals to treat us like human beings.
-That means we will respectfully communicate and engage with submitting filmmakers.
 If you choose to submit to our festival you won’t be screaming into a silent void.
-Every filmmaker can receive feedback from our programmers if they request it.
-This data will prove to you that we’ve watched and thoughtfully considered your film AND it will give you insight into how competitive your film is/isn’t in the wider festival circuit.
+Upon request, every filmmaker can receive feedback from our programmers, regardless if their film is selected or not.
+This data not only proves that we’ve watched and thoughtfully considered your film, but it also gives you insight into how competitive your film is/isn’t in the wider festival circuit.

 3. WE BUILD INTO YOUR FUTURE